-The sharp growth in size of ISE was the primary driver for the decision to increase the exhibition to four days in 2016.
+Almost 1,300 companies exhibited at the four-day ISE 2018.
+The growth in size of ISE was the primary driver for the decision to increase the exhibition to four days in 2016.
 Four days gives exhibitors more ‘face time’ with attendees and affords attendees a longer period to visit stands and to take advantage of the many conferences and educational programmes on offer.

 ISE is seen as a major launch-pad for manufacturers and service providers to propel new products and solutions into the AV and systems integration marketplace.
 Such activity inevitably attracts the media and in 2018 over 600 editors, technical writers and news journalists attended the exhibition.

 By the time ISE 2018 closed its doors, Integrated Systems Europe had proven unequivocally why it is the international destination of choice for AV and systems integration professionals.

 Mike Blackman, Integrated Systems Events Managing Director, says:

 “This is the only place where you can get an overview of the whole AV market in one place.
 More exhibitors, more floor space and more attendees than any other show worldwide – we bring the buyers and sellers together in one arena, so that they can come together to do business.”

 David Labuskes, CEO AVIXA, says: